This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-- Beat butter and cream cheese until light and fluffy, making sure to scrape down the sides of the mixing bowl.¾ cup butter, 8 oz cream cheese
+- Cream the base: Beat butter and cream cheese until light and fluffy, making sure to scrape down the sides of the mixing bowl.12 tbsp (1 ½ sticks) unsalted butter, 8 oz cream cheese

-- With the mixer running on low speed, add the slightly cooled melted chocolate and mix until completely incorporated.
-If using, add in the hazelnuts as well.
-As this frosting chills, it will become hard from the chocolate and butter.
-Use right away while soft.9 oz bittersweet chocolate, ¼-½ cup toasted and chopped hazelnuts (optional)
+- Add the chocolate: With the mixer running on low speed, add the slightly cooled melted chocolate and mix until completely incorporated.
+As this frosting chills, it will become stiffen from the chocolate and butter, so I find it best to use it right away while soft or let it come to room temperature for best results.9 oz bittersweet chocolate

 I was Sooo excited to read your Chocolate Icing Recipe!
 When my Mother passed away suddenly she never wrote down her “secret” recipe!
 So many of them left with her.